 Moving Abroad: 34 Things you Should Definitely be Preparing

 Here you will find the ultimate list of tips on moving abroad -perfect if you’ve decided that you’re moving to a different country.
-There are so many things to think about when moving abroad, so we’ve come up with 34 essential things to prepare before your move: what you should be doing and when you should be doing it.
+There is a lot to think about when moving abroad, so here are 34 essential things to prepare before your move: what you should be doing and when you should be doing it.

 - Moving Country in 6 weeks